 RIGA PASAULES FILM FESTIVAL (RPFF) is an annual documentary film festival that explores the intersections between cinema and ethnography.
 Held at the art-house cinema “Kino Bize” in the heart of Riga’s Art Nouveau district, the festival is intended as a space where practitioners and the general public can explore various aspects of the film-making process, visualising anthropology, and capabilities of cinema to convey an experience on its own terms.

-Our call for films is focused on narratives that attempt to understand the filmmaker as a fully realised character within the film.
+The 2019 edition is focused on narratives that attempt to understand the filmmaker as a fully realised character within the film.

 Some themes that we are after: